Updated September 14, 2020

 While the practice should be able to provide PPE, these are not normal times and industry shortages are real.
 Always ask in advance what will be provided.
 We recommend having a fitted N95 mask and bringing any additional PPE if you can as a backup.
 It’s important for you to feel mentally and physically comfortable, especially when working in a new environment.
 DentalPost has compiled a resource list of places where PPE can be purchased.

 Amanda: How do you track your hours?

 Kelly: I downloaded an app called HoursKeeper.
-It’s really handy for keeping track of not only my hours but who I’ve worked for and when.
+It’s really handy for keeping track of not only my hours, but who I’ve worked for and when.
 I always ask when payday is and I put a reminder in my phone to make sure I’ve been paid and paid correctly.
-Since we move around with the Army I also need to keep track of how many hours I’ve worked to obtain reciprocal licensure, (come on Nationwide licensure!) this app is a lifesaver for that info.
-I also like to volunteer at the local clinics or events so I have another app called Volunteer Tracker where I can keep track of my clinical volunteer hours, it all adds up.”
+Since we move around with the Army, I also need to keep track of how many hours I’ve worked to obtain reciprocal licensure (come on Nationwide licensure!).
+This app is a lifesaver for that info.
+I also like to volunteer at local clinics and events, so I have another app called Volunteer Tracker where I can keep track of my clinical volunteer hours.
+It all adds up!

 Amanda: What else do you think dental professionals need to know before they go temping?

 Kelly: Some of it should go without saying, but confirm the dates and times, show up on time, and look professional.
 Be flexible but don’t compromise your license.
 Temping is great for the benefit of coming and going as it works in your life.
 I enjoy meeting new people and learning new systems.
 This is a great way to be exposed to both.

 Temping has opened doors for part-time employment and networking with other dental professionals.
 I always ask for other hygienists’ phone numbers in case opportunities arise for CE or temping around the area.
 If an office doesn’t work out for you, then you have the opportunity to politely decline their next availability.